How to apply to take part in government - and EU - funded low-carbon energy innovation projects.

 Generation technologies are not in the scope of this competition but will be supported in other innovation schemes such as the Energy Entrepreneur’s Fund Scheme.
 Funded activities must support the installation and demonstration of innovative equipment, systems or processes that directly impact technology performance.

 The scheme seeks to address a lack of product and systems innovation in the energy efficient refurbishment of these buildings and aims to demonstrate a greater range of options and their value proposition.
-The competition will support the assessment of innovative products that could potentially be certified under regulated assessment frameworks for inclusion under the Green Deal.
+The competition supported the assessment of innovative products that could potentially be certified under regulated assessment frameworks for inclusion under the Green Deal.

 The Marine Energy Array Demonstrator (MEAD) scheme